• Skip to primary navigation

 Step 2: Peel and chop the garlic.
 Chop the nuts - this will make grinding them easy.

-Step 4: Now add the olives, jalapenos and salt.
+Step 4: Now add the olives, jalapenos, and salt.
 Grind them to a smooth paste.
-The moisture from the olives and the jalapenos, combined with the salt will help in this process.

-Pro tip for the most amazing homemade pesto without cheese
+Pro-tip for the most amazing homemade pesto without cheese

 I have made this recipe several times and these measurements work perfectly for me.
 You may find that tweaking the quantities of certain ingredients will work best for your palate.
-For example, if you are an ardent fan of garlic and want this pesto to be more garlicy, add in 1 or 2 more cloves of garlic.
+For example, if you are an ardent fan of garlic and want this pesto to be more garlicky, add in 1 or 2 more cloves of garlic.

 The good thing about pesto is that it is a forgiving dish.
 You can add a bit of this and tweak the quantity of that and it will still taste good.